Rapid City Regional Airport

 The creative lifted up Mount Rushmore along with many other activities in the Black Hills to help visitors understand that RAP means more hikes, more sights, more fun and more to do.
 Banners showed showcases bursting with buffalo and hot air balloons to represent these sights.
 Other rich media executions showed the sliding door on an airplane window going up and down, revealing Mount Rushmore.
 All traffic was funneled into the booking process.

-Since its launch, the campaign has driven two straight years of record-breaking results for the airport.
-An all-time high of 625,918 passengers flew through the Rapid City Regional Airport in 2018, breaking the record we set in 2017 by 5%.
-For enplanements (passengers boarding the aircraft in RAP), we broke another record with 310,810 total – again, a 5.3% increase over 2017 where the campaign set the previous record.
+Since its launch, the campaign has driven three straight years of record-breaking results for the airport.
+An all-time high of 705,128 passengers flew through the Rapid City Regional Airport in 2019, an increase of 12.7% year-over-year.
+For deplanements (passengers exiting the aircraft in RAP), we broke another record with more than 354,000 passengers – a more than 12% increase over 2018’s previous record.

-With a smart strategy and unique digital marketing, RAP meant more travelers for the Black Hills and more success for the RCRA.
+RAP increased flights operated by almost 10% in 2019, boosting the number of available seats and allowing them to add new flights, including nonstop routes to Los Angeles and San Francisco.
+With a smart strategy and unique digital marketing, RAP meant more travelers for the Black Hills and more success for the Rapid City Regional Airport.